 gis:find-one-feature

-gis:find-one-feature VectorDataset property-name specified-value the dataset, and searching stops as soon as a match is found.
+gis:find-one-feature VectorDataset property-name specified-value

 Reports the first VectorFeature in the dataset whose value for the property-name matches the given string or number.
 Reports nobody if no matching VectorFeature is found.